Sheep-y/Attack-Improvement-Mod/README.md

 <br>

 > When the mod "[Firing Line Improvement](https://www.nexusmods.com/battletech/mods/135)" is used,
-> it will override the game's code with its own and render these colour and animation settings moot.
+> it will override the game's code with its own, effectivelly disabling these colour and animation settings.

 **Line of Sight/Fire Width**